Kanikany2003/T-Mobile-Cybersecurity-Risk-Assessment-Project/README.md

 <details>
   <summary><h2>Overview</h2></summary>
-  <p>This project presents a comprehensive <b>cybersecurity risk assessment</b> for T-Mobile, one of the largest telecommunications companies.
+  <p>This project presents a comprehensive <b>cybersecurity risk assessment</b> This project uses T-Mobile as a case study for university research purposes only.
+The goal is to analyze cybersecurity frameworks, compliance requirements, and risk management best practices as an academic exercise.
+The findings and recommendations in this project are based on publicly available information and do not represent actual T-Mobile security policies or confidential data.
 The assessment covers:</p>
   <ul>
     <li> <b>Scope, Goals & Risk Assessment Report</b></li>
     <li> <b>Controls & Compliance Checklist</b></li>